7 Ways To Handle Post-Holiday Debt

 1. Update your budget to account for any new or increased debt payments

 If you incurred any debt over the holidays, it’s likely your minimum payments have increased also, as credit card payments are calculated as a percentage of your total balance plus interest.
-To make sure you can pay down your debt quickly and still afford your other expense, update your budget under the gear icon in the Rocket Money app.
+To make sure you can pay down your debt quickly and still afford your other expenses, update your budget in the Rocket Money app to include any minimum or extra debt payments.

 Want to rein in your spending after the holidays?
 Consider unsubscribing from store email lists that are likely to tempt you with various sales for things you don’t need.
 You can also use Rocket Money to identify and cancel unnecessary subscriptions, or even let us negotiate a bill for you if you really want to cut back.
 Scroll to the bottom of the Recurring tab in Rocket Money to get started today